 Violation of official or authority

-Article 322 penalizes any public official or authority that promptly reports demolition projects or structural modifications.
-This in the case of private buildings shelters, despite being aware of their lack.
+Article 322 punishes any public official or authority who appropriately reports demolition projects or modifications of structures.
+This is in the case of private buildings with safeguards, despite being aware of their lack.

-The sanction of imprisonment of six months to two years or a fine of twelve to twenty-four months is imposed.
-In addition, he is punished with special disqualification to carry out actions related to his profession or trade.
+The penalty of imprisonment of six months to two years or a fine of twelve to twenty-four months is imposed.
+In addition, it is punishable by special disqualification from carrying out actions related to their profession or trade.
 On the other hand, the right to passive voting is inhibited for a period of nine to fifteen years.

 Damage to elements that are part of the historical heritage

-Impairments caused to assets of artistic, cultural, monumental, historical value or in archaeological sites and their looting, are punished.
+Damage caused to assets of artistic, cultural, monumental, historical value or to archaeological sites and their looting are punished.
 In this case, the penalty imposed on the perpetrator of the crime is imprisonment for a period of six months to three years.
-Also, a fine of twelve to twenty-four months.
+In addition, a fine of twelve to twenty-four months.

-In the same way, a fine of three to eighteen months is awarded according to the relevance of the damages.
-This, in the event that the damage caused by serious imprudence exceed 400 euros.
+Likewise, a fine of three to eighteen months is awarded according to the relevance of the damages.
+This, in the event that the damage caused by serious negligence exceeds 400 euros.

 How are the assets that constitute the historical heritage of Spain protected?

-In articles 338 to 340 of the Penal Code, a list of common provisions is registered.
+A list of common provisions is recorded in articles 338 to 340 of the Penal Code.
 These apply to all crimes mentioned in Title XVI.
 Each one is listed below:

-· Article 338: particular aggravating circumstance of damage to a protected natural space.
+· Article 338: particular aggravating factor of damage to a protected natural area.

 · Article 339: taking actions with the aim of recovering the affected ecological balance.
 In addition, any other precautionary measure required by the active subject.

-· Article 440: mitigation of the penalty for voluntary recovery of the damage caused.
+· Article 440: mitigation of punishment for voluntary recovery of the damage caused.